-Adapted from my cranberry orange bread, this vanilla flavored cinnamon swirl quick bread is moist and soft with a thick ribbon of cinnamon sugar swirled inside.
+Adapted from my orange cranberry bread, this vanilla flavored cinnamon swirl quick bread is moist and soft with a thick ribbon of cinnamon sugar swirled inside.
 You only need a handful of very basic ingredients and there’s no mixer required.
 This cake-like bread will remind you of cinnamon rolls, but takes a fraction of the time to prepare!

 Do you ever get the baking itch?
 (Of course you do, why am I even asking?!)
 But what about the desire to make something truly warm, cozy, and comforting?
 Where not only that first bite soothes the soul, but the smell of it baking is satisfying too.
 My cinnamon swirl quick bread checks all those boxes.
-In fact, I’m positive it’s the medicine we all need right now.

 This Cinnamon Swirl Quick Bread Is: